This picture doesn’t capture all the bunkers on this uniquely split fairway of the par-five 5th at Siam Country Club’s Plantation Course.

 I’ve played with some pretty serious and quiet golfers in Thailand – the grinding sort.
 Here the caddies remained in the background not speaking unless asked.
 More often than not, I enjoyed the company of some boisterous, expressive friends who loved to joke, chat, and have fun.
 Quickly enough the caddies would join in and soon became an integral popular part of the group.
 Some of them would laugh, tease, and even flirt, but never inappropriately.
 On a particularly hot, sunny day, they will pull out an umbrella to shield you from the sun.
 One caddie even told my friend that he was taking things too seriously and that he should relax and have more fun.
 After he picked his jaw back up, he realized the caddie was absolutely correct, and he credits his fun and better golf during the remainder of the trip to her.
 As for me, I routinely got massages when we had to wait, and even some fun kisses for birdies!

 Thailand Golf’s “Secret Weapon” – the caddies are all set for the golfers at the Alpine Golf Resort where the player walk.
 (Photo by Robert S. Fagan)

 I am sure that if you asked your caddie to tee up your ball and pick it out of the cup, you could play an entire golf Thai golf vacation without ever so much as bending over.
-When you add in their smiling charm and giggles to their professionalism, you will surely be asking to have your picture taken with them to reserve these memories.
+When you add in their smiling charm and giggles to their professionalism, you will surely be asking to have your picture taken with them to reserve these special golfing memories.